chinmay0524/chinmay0524/README.md

 I am **Chinmay Sharma**, a Data and AI Analytics professional whose journey combines analytical experience, practical resilience, and steady upskilling.
 After relocating to the UK in **2021**, I took on different roles while adapting to a new chapter of life.
 Those years strengthened my discipline and helped me stay focused on long-term goals, even when the path was not linear.

-My formal return to analytics began in **2024**, when I completed a Data Analytics Bootcamp and rebuilt my foundation in Python, SQL, dashboards, and analytical thinking.
-Today, I am deepening my capabilities through an **AI & Machine Learning Bootcamp**, where I am working with model development, explainability, and responsible AI.
+After rebuilding my technical foundation in **2024**, by completing a Data Analytics Bootcamp, I am deepening my capabilities through an **AI & Machine Learning Bootcamp**, where I am getting hands-on experience in model development, deep learning, NLP and responsible AI practices.

 Earlier in my career, as a Research Analyst for European telecom markets, I learned to approach data with clarity, patience, and attention to detail — habits that still guide my work.

-I now focus on creating solutions that bring order to complexity: clean models, purposeful dashboards, and analytical workflows that help others make decisions with confidence and calm.
-My aim is simple: steady effort, clear insight, and work that aligns intention with usefulness.
+My work centres on bringing order to complexity—clean code, thoughtful models, and well-structured analytical workflows that support clear decisions.
 ---

 ## 🔥 **My Core Skills**